Testimate/Data-Science-on-Poker-data/README.md

-#### Interactive visualization on RPub http://rpubs.com/Testimate/440945
+#### RPub page for the data analysis and interactive visualization:  http://rpubs.com/Testimate/440945